-Figure 2.2, "HotStandby Server Scheme" illustrates the basic HotStandby server scheme.
-In this scheme, there are two database servers - the Primary and the Secondary - each of which has its own disk drive on which it stores the database, and each of which has its own transaction log ("Txn Log").
+In the basic HotStandby server scheme, there are two database servers - the Primary and the Secondary - each of which has its own disk drive on which it stores the database, and each of which has its own transaction log (Txn Log).

+Figure 2 illustrates the basic HotStandby server scheme.
 The Primary writes to its transaction log and forwards it to the Secondary so that the Secondary can make the same changes to its copy of the database.
 The Secondary's transaction log is not actively involved in HSB, but it is maintained so that the Secondary can recover data that was committed but not yet written to the main data tables.
-(See IBM solidDB Administration Guide for a more detailed explanation of logging and recovery.)
+(See solidDB Administration Guide for a more detailed explanation of logging and recovery.)

-Figure 2.2.
-HotStandby Server Scheme
+Figure 2.
+HotStandby server scheme